 CVMA Certified Veterinary Assistant Program General Information

-The CVMA is pleased to offer its Certified Veterinary Assistant (CVMA CVA) Level I and Level II programs to California veterinary hospitals, high schools, regional occupational programs, technical colleges, and accredited Registered Veterinary Technician programs.
+The CVMA is pleased to offer its Certified Veterinary Assistant (CVMA CVA) Level I and Level II programs to California veterinary practices, high schools, regional occupational programs, technical colleges, and accredited Registered Veterinary Technician programs.

 - High-quality training on a flexible schedule.

 - Staff members or students obtain access to the CVMA CVA curriculum and more than 1,000 training videos from ACT in both English and Spanish closed captioning.

 - Interactive format allows mentors to easily track the progress of students.

 - Multiple staff members and students can enroll in the program at the same time, each working at their own pace.